sytoperez/TOPSMODE/README.md

 3. gh repo clone sytoperez/TOPSMODE
 4. Download the .zip and unzip it in the supercomputing centers you are going to use
 ### Available arguments
--i input file (allowed formats: sdf) with standardized structures -o output file name with calculated descriptors
+- i input file (allowed formats: sdf) with standardized structures -o output file name with calculated descriptors
 -t descriptors type: ato for atomic calculation and bond for bond calculation -d descriptors to build.
 Default all